 - Several of the Star Trek films.

-- In this case "2nd Unit Directed By Cast Member", Andy Serkis got the opportunity to direct his scene Sméagol in The Return of the King.
-Having shown himself to be able to shoot as the director likes, he was then also hired as second unit director.
+- In this case "2nd Unit Directed By Cast Member", Andy Serkis got the opportunity to direct his scenes as Sméagol in The Return of the King.
+Having shown himself to be able to shoot as Peter Jackson liked, he was then also hired as second unit director.

 - Tom Hanks directed That Thing You Do! and Larry Crowne along with acting in them (he also co-wrote and produced the latter).